Carbon neutrality/climate change action

 Risks and opportunities

 We are identifying risks and opportunities related to climate change based on long-term business environment scenarios leading up to 2050.
-For each area, we have compiled the expected timeline, level of financial impact, and our response, and are proceeding with specific initiatives in accordance with the details in the table below.
+For each area, we have compiled the expected timeframe, level of financial impact, and our response, and are proceeding with specific initiatives in accordance with the details in the table below.

 Classification Content Time axis Financial impact *1 Our response